2ndcouteau/21sh/README.md

 		be protected by double inclusion
 		For use it, compile with "make db"
 		If the project is compiled yet, use "make rdb"

+### BUGS :
+1. cat bad_file > fichier 2>&1
+	If you try to use an agregator of file descriptor with __cat__ and that the file in parameter of cat does not exist the error output stay on the file.
+So the file descriptor is not restored.
+Next outputs have some troubles.

+2. One leak with "env + binary" in a very particulary case.